-- Review goals with your child to make sure they have not changed. - Evaluate options for guardianship and alternatives. - Consider changes in SDM team members.
+- As the child moves toward adulthood, make sure they understand the legal difference between being a child and being an adult. - Regularly review goals with your child to make sure everyone is on the same page. - Evaluate options for guardianship and alternatives. - Consider changes in SDM team members.